Saher-Younas/Hotel_Bookings_Statistical_Analysis/README.md

 ## Conclusion
 This project provides a comprehensive statistical analysis of hotel bookings, offering valuable insights into **customer behavior, booking trends, and cancellation patterns**.
 The findings can help hotels optimize pricing strategies, reduce cancellations, and enhance customer retention.

-For further enhancements, additional machine learning models can be explored to predict cancellations and recommend optimal pricing strategies.